kotnikd3/kotnik-personal/README.md

-# My web page repository
+# www.kotnik.si

-## www.kotnik.si
+## About the project
-Builded with Vue.js 2.x and Bulma.
+My web page repository build with Vue.js 2.x and Bulma.
 Free to use.

 >
 ## Build Setup